-Total compliance (15 points): Some commodity specific guidelines have rules regarding the use of specific fertilizer types, e.g. Californian Leafy Green Commodity Specific Guidelines bans the use of biosolids and untreated animal manure.
+Total compliance (15 points): Only fertilizer approved for that specific crop should be used.
+Some commodity specific guidelines have rules regarding the use of specific fertilizer types, e.g. Californian Leafy Green Commodity Specific Guidelines bans the use of biosolids and untreated animal manure.

-There is a single incidence of fertilizer being used where the country regulations/guidelines ban their use.
+• There is a single incidence of fertilizer being used where the country regulations/guidelines ban their use.